PInvoke Support

 parameters in the DllImport

-attribute of the reserved PInvoke function can take any value and have no practical use.
+attribute of reserved PInvoke functions can have arbitrary values and have no practical use.

 Example as follows: